g-tolentino/g-tolentino.github.io/projects/tamagotchi.md

 labels:
   - C++
   - GitHub
-summary: A text adventure game I developed for ICS 313.
+summary: Tamagotchi game I developed for EE205.
 ---

 When I was young, I remember Tamagotchi being the hottest toy around.
 I never owned one, but my cousins did, so I would “tamagotchi sit” theirs.
 As soon as I found out that one of our final projects for EE205 was to recreate Tamagotchi, I started to brainstorm how to implement what I learned about object oriented programming to the project.